kbroman/knitr_knutshell/pages/reproducible.md

 is quite a good book on the principles and tools for reproducible research, but its
 [github repository](https://github.com/christophergandrud/Rep-Res-Book)
 has a few problems.
-I wanted to suggest a couple of minor corrections and attempted to construct the book from its source, but I ran into difficulties regarding installation of the necessary packages (it uses _a lot_), and more importantly with the use of absolute paths (e.g., [here](https://github.com/christophergandrud/Rep-Res-Book/blob/master/Source/Children/FrontMatter/Preface.Rnw#L2)).
+I attempted to construct the book from its source but ran into difficulties regarding installation of the necessary packages (it uses _a lot_), and more importantly with the use of absolute paths (e.g., [here](https://github.com/christophergandrud/Rep-Res-Book/blob/master/Source/Children/FrontMatter/Preface.Rnw#L2)).